DataFire/Integrations/integrations/generated/azure_logic/README.md

 ## Definitions

 ### AS2AcknowledgementConnectionSettings
-* AS2AcknowledgementConnectionSettings `object`: The AS2 agreement acknowledegment connection settings.
+* AS2AcknowledgementConnectionSettings `object`: The AS2 agreement acknowledgement connection settings.
   * ignoreCertificateNameMismatch **required** `boolean`: The value indicating whether to ignore mismatch in certificate name.
   * keepHttpConnectionAlive **required** `boolean`: The value indicating whether to keep the connection alive.
   * supportHttpStatusCodeContinue **required** `boolean`: The value indicating whether to support HTTP status code 'CONTINUE'.